TylerBrinkley/Enums.NET/README.md

 # Enums.NET
-Enums.NET is an efficient type-safe .NET enum utility library which caches enums' names, values, and attributes and provides most capabilities as extension methods for ease of use.
+Enums.NET is an efficient type-safe .NET enum utility library which caches enums' names, values, and attributes and provides most capabilities as C# extension methods for ease of use.

 ## Supports
 Descriptions through the use of the DescriptionAttribute